Red and White Christmas Cactus for Sale

 Common Name: Christmas cactus, holiday cactus, crab cactus

-Origin: Brazil, on coastal mountain slopes.
-Christmas cacti are epiphytes like air plants, or plants that grow on other plants rather than in the ground.
+Origin: Native to Brazil, on cool, shady mountain slopes.
+Christmas cacti are epiphytes, like air plants, or plants that grow on other plants rather than in the ground.

 - In November, red and white flowers bloom just in time for the holiday season and last four to six weeks.
 Christmas cacti finish blooming in January